 Whether it’s a situation involving a married couple, people dating one another, or a dispute between family members, it may become necessary to file for an Order of Protection to protect yourself and possibly others.
 Commonly referred to as a restraining order, it’s a legal tool that can sometimes mean the difference between life and death.
 However, petitioning the court for an Order of Protection can be complex, so it’s a good idea to team up with a Queens Order of Protection lawyer to ensure all goes well.

 Who Can Get an Order of Protection?

 Along with married couples or ones who are dating, there are other situations where an Order of Protection can be sought.
 These include situations where you may be threatened by someone to whom you are related by blood or marriage, a person with whom you have had a child, or a same-sex partner with whom you have been involved in an intimate relationship.
 Whatever the circumstances, the State of New York does allow that even if you have an Order of Protection against someone that was granted to you by a criminal court, you may still seek one from a family court or even the state Supreme Court as well.
-However, Since Supreme Court Orders of Protection are often more complex than those from family courts, it’s best to rely on the guidance of a Queens Order of Protection lawyer as to what will be best for your individual situation.
+However, Since Supreme Court Orders of Protection are often more complex than those from family courts, it’s to rely on the guidance of a Queens Order of Protection lawyer as to what will be for your individual situation.
 More information on this matter can be found at Your text to link….

 What Kind of Protection Does the Order Provide?